Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 Content tags make new ways of finding and re-using content possible.
 Tag similar content items for personalized targeting or tag current items for periodic campaigns.
 You can render content based on tags and consume tagged content via REST.
 Tagging is quick and modern – the system autocompletes as you type.

-tagfntemplating functions for working with tagged content in templates.
+tagfntemplating functions let you consume tagged content in templates.

 Once tagging is enabled for a content app, authors can quickly create and apply tags by selecting item(s) and using a simple keyboard shortcut T or the Add tags action to open the tagging dialog.